rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 important: don't go overboard with many different font sizes, weights, styles, etc. even two fontfaces can be too many and overwhelming if you have many many different combinations of font size, weight, etc. develop six or seven styles for headings (3-4), body (1) small (1) links (1) and use consistent system everywhere. typography is a SYSTEM in your design, just like a color palette. need to be consistent and will look best and establish brand and comfort

-60-80 chars per line. containers containers containers. tailwind has `max-w-prose` class at 65ch max width
+45-90 chars per line. containers containers containers. tailwind has `max-w-prose` class at 65ch max width

 remember: right tool for the job

 layouts and numbers, quick reference:
-sizing: 15-25px (screen. print would be 10-12pt)
+sizing: 15-25px (screen. print would be 10-12pt) (fonts with larger x-height are easier to read on smaller sizes)

+**Tracking**
+Letter spacing.
+Try not to change this, unless absolutely necessary, or stylistically for a heading.

+**Leading**
-leading: 120% to 150% of text size
+Line height.
+120% to 150% of text size (changes based off of text size and x height)

+**Line Length / Column Width**
-45-90 chracters per line
+45-90 (ideally 60-70) chracters per line

 primary heading 175%-200% of body text, secondary heading 125-150% of body text size
 alignment: generally, avoid temptation of aligning text to center line height, tailwind example use line height number not units, relative to font size, link to tailwind defaults text-xl, text-lg, etc